CenterForAssessment/NCME_2022_Training_Session/README.md

 # NCME 2022 Training Session

-# Data Validation and Analysis in the Era of COVID-19
+# Data Visualization and Analysis in the Era of COVID-19

 In this two, half-day NCME training session, participants will be introduced to suite of R based analyses that can be used to address numerous education assessment data analysis and validation issues that arose due the the COVID-19 pandemic.
 One of the